-What's more, this change isn't just restricted to the US.
+What's more, this change in consumer behavior isn't just restricted to the US.
 It's a global paradigm shift.
 For instance, a study shows that about 60% of European consumers plan on staying committed to ecommerce post-COVID-19.
 What this means is that although brick and mortar stores will remain a staple in the business world, ecommerce will be the way to go for every enterprise that survives the pandemic.

 The result?
 There will be increased sales as more consumers will continue to order even just the bare minimum online.
 At the same time, there will be increased competition in the ecommerce space as more businesses continue to create an online presence.
 As a result, existing ecommerce businesses will indeed need to change their ecommerce strategies post-COVID-19 to increase visibility and maintain a competitive edge.